You are going home after a vaginal birth. You may need help caring for yourself and your newborn. Talk to your partner, parents, in-laws, or friends.

 - Still heavy (like your menstrual period flow) after more than 4 days, except for the expected increase around 7 to 14 days for a day or so

 - Either spotting or bleeding and returns after going away for more than a few days

 Also call your provider if you have:

-- Swelling or pain in 1 of your legs (it will be slightly redder and warmer than the other leg)
+- Swelling or pain in one of your legs (if it is slightly redder and warmer than the other leg).

-- Increased pain over your episiotomy or in that area
+- Increased pain over your episiotomy/laceration or in that area.

-- A tender, reddened, or warm area on 1 breast.
+- A tender, reddened, or warm area on one breast.
 This may be a sign of infection.

 Postpartum preeclampsia, while rare, can occur after delivery, even if you did not have preeclampsia during your pregnancy.
 Call your provider right away if you: